amaldev024/amaldev024/README.md

 ### Hi there I'm <Amaldev>! 👋
-Im a passionate CS studnt specialized in Artificial Intelligence
+Im a passionate CS student specialized in Artificial Intelligence

 <!--
 **amaldev024/amaldev024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.